jasonsuk/frontend-dev/mini-projects/menu-slider/README.md

 ### Desscription

 This project is mainly about animation effects on navigation bar.
-The navigation bar is to be placed hidden on the left.
+Initially, the navigation bar is to be placed hidden on the left.

 When the toggle button is clicked, navigation bar will slide in, pushing the other body contents to the right.
-Key take away is to apply animnation to the **entire** `document.body`.
+Key take away is to apply animation to the **entire** `document.body`.